A non-Levi branching rule in terms of Littelmann paths: Symplectic RSK correspondence

-To obtain the even permutation we do the following.
-Every time we remove a box, save the step $j$ together with the bumped-out entry $r_{j}$ in a special two-line array as $ $ and concatenate the two-line arrays obtained every time there is a box-removal, with the first one always left-most.
-In the end we get a special two-line array which we will denote by $\L_{\T}$.
-Now use the method described in Section \ref{arrays} to produce a standard Young tableau of even shape; denote it by $\E_{\T}$.
-With notation as in Section \ref{arrays} for $\L_{\T}$, we have:
+\begin{defn} Let $S=S^k_{\mu}$ be an up-down sequence.
+We associate to $S$ an even partition as follows.
+Every time $\mu_{j+1}$ is obtained from $\mu_j$ by removing a box, we save the step $j$ together with the entry $r_{j}$ of $\Q_{S}^p(j)$ in a special two-line array as $ $ and concatenate the two-line arrays obtained this way, with the first corresponding to the smallest $j$ we saved.
+In the end we get a special two-line array which we denote by $\L(S)$.
+We denote the even partition $\E_{\L(S)}$ obtained by Theorem \ref{even} by $\E_{S}.$ With notation as in Section \ref{arrays} for $\L(S)$, we have by \eqref{arraybump} that: